Azure/reddog-aks/README.md

 ## Getting Started

 This repo contains the scripts and configurations to deploy the Red Dog Demo along with the backing Azure Resources.
+Here's how to get started:

+* Clone or fork the repo
+* Create a `config.json` file based on the example in the repo and update values accordingly
-Simply clone the repo and edit and execute the `start.sh` deployment script.
+* Execute the `start.sh` deployment script.

 ## Architecture